Jeffrey Tate: Career

-In October 2007, the Hamburg Symphony Orchestra announced the appointment of Tate as its next chief conductor.
-He formally took up the post in 2009.
-In February 2014, the orchestra announced the extension of his contract as chief conductor until 2019.
-He held the Hamburg post until his death on 2 June 2017.
+In October 2007, the Hamburg Symphony Orchestra announced the appointment of Tate as its next chief conductor, and he took up the post in 2009.
+In 2014, the orchestra announced the extension of his contract as chief conductor until 2019, and he held the post until his death in June 2017.
 Tate was principal guest conductor and artistic adviser of the Adelaide Symphony Orchestra, in part as a result of his association with the orchestra from a 1998 production of the Ring, from 2016 until his death.

 The Opera magazine obituary noted that his "recordings, notably of Lulu, Hänsel und Gretel and Elektra, demonstrate his emotive power and continual care that the singing should never be drowned by the pit".

-Tate's recordings include a series of Mozart piano concertos with Dame Mitsuko Uchida.
 Tate was president of UK Spina Bifida charity ASBAH (now SHINE [Spina Bifida, Hydrocephalus, Information, Networking, Equality]) from 1989.
 A portrait of Jeffrey Tate is in David Blum's book Quintet, Five Journeys toward Musical Fulfillment (Cornell University Press, 1999).
 It originally appeared as an article on 30 April 1990 issue of The New Yorker.

 In private life, Tate was partners with Klaus Kuhlemann, a German geomorphologist, whom he met when conducting at Cologne from 1977.
 Tate has described this situation as being an outsider on two scores: